agile-ts/documentation/docs/main/StyleGuide.md

 :::note

-**AgileTs isn't bound to any specific Style-Guide**, but there are some you may get inspiration from.
+**AgileTs isn't bound to any specific Style-Guide**, but there are some you may get inspired from.

 :::

-To give you an idea of possible structures of applications using AgileTs as a state management framework, we have prepared some inspirations for you.
+To give you an idea of possible structures for applications using AgileTs as a state management framework, we have prepared some inspiration guides for you.
-Feel free to pick and tweak one to your needs.
+Feel free to choose one of them and adapt it to your needs.

 ## 🚀 Inspiration 1

-In this Style-Guide, we have a so-called `core` at the top level of our `src` folder beside our UI-Components.
+In this Style-Guide, we have a so-called `core` at the top-level of our `src` folder beside our UI-Components.
-This `core` is thought to be the brain of our application and should contain all business logic and logic, in general, that isn't specifically bound to a Component.
+The `core` is thought to be the brain of our application and should contain all business logic and logic in general, that isn't specifically bound to a Component.
-This outsourcing of our Logic makes our code more decoupled, portable, and above all, easily testable.
+This outsourcing of our logic makes our code more decoupled, portable, and above all easy testable.

-Below you can see where our `core` might be located.
+Below you can see where our `core` should be located.

 ```js {3} title="MyApp"
 my-app